DanielHouri5/Currency_Converter_Project/README.md

-# Currency_Converter_Project
+# Currency Converter

+## Description
-Currency Converter: A command-line application that converts between various currencies using real-time exchange rates.
-Users can input the amount and select currencies, providing accurate conversions.
-Built with object-oriented principles, ensuring clean code and scalability for future enhancements.
+An application that allows conversion between different currencies using real-time exchange rates.
+Users can input amounts and select currencies, receiving accurate conversions.

+## Technologies
+- Programming Language: C++
+- Object-Oriented Programming Principles
+- Command-Line User Interface

+## How to Run
+1. Download the code from the repository.
+2. Run the application and follow the prompts for use.